LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Additional Experiments

-\paragraph{Ablation on Behavior Editing Agent.} We conduct an ablation study on the counterfactual behavior generation component (using the same test instructions as in Table 2 of the main paper).
+We conduct an ablation study on the counterfactual behavior generation component (using the same test instructions as in Table \ref{tab:base_exp}).
 When it is removed, the behavior editing agent directly uses the original user instruction as the text condition for the trajectory generator \cite{chang2025langtraj}, without performing any filtering or augmentation of the target behavior.
 Table~\ref{tab:ablation_cf_behavior} presents the comparison results.
 With counterfactual behavior generation, our method achieves better behavior alignment while avoiding traffic violations.
 This is because we augment the target behavior with the original behavior description, and since the original trajectory is realistic, it provides prior knowledge to the trajectory generator.

 In Table~\ref{tab:ablation_cf_behavior}, all test instructions are reasonable.
 However, counterfactual behavior generation also plays a crucial role in filtering out unreasonable behaviors.
 We therefore construct 30 unreasonable instructions to test this capability, such as asking vehicles to turn where no intersection exists, or making vehicles in the leftmost lane to change lanes further left.
 The results in Table~\ref{tab:ablation_unreasonable} reveal that without counterfactual behavior generation, the trajectory generator naively accepts unfeasible behaviors and generates trajectories.
 With counterfactual behavior generation, the vast majority of unreasonable behaviors are filtered out.
 Nevertheless, some failure cases persist.
 For example, when a vehicle is in the rightmost lane with a median-separated lane on its right, the system may allow it to cross the median barrier.